Stocks in Latin America: What You Need to Know| 19 September, 2019

 Opportunity doesn’t end at the U.S. border.
 If you’re not looking at stocks in Latin America, you could be missing out.
 The region hosts over two dozen stock exchanges, or “Bolsa de Valores”(bag of values) in Spanish.
 Each country has its own unique economic environment and, as a result, economic conditions vary significantly as well.

-Each nation’s stock market adheres to different regulations and standards, so it’s important to be aware of how they could affect your investments.
+Each nation’s best stocks and shares ISA market adheres to different regulations and standards, so it’s important to be aware of how they could affect your investments.
 However, gold stocks known as the best for many.
 Poor conversion rates can also eat into your profits, so take that into account if you’re trading large sums.
 Finally, be aware of your broker’s fees for trading international stocks or else you may find yourself unexpectedly paying an exorbitant fee.

 Stock Exchanges in Latin America

 Almost every country has its own ‘Bolsa de Valore’ so there are thousands of different stocks in Latin America.
 Some of the region’s markets are rather unique.
 For example, the Caribbean hosts the first regional security exchange in the Western Hemisphere, the Eastern Carribean Securities Exchange.
 Some exchanges, like the Dutch Securities Exchange in Bermuda, list as few as eight companies, while the BM&F Bovespa in Brazil is one of the world’s largest capital markets.

 The fragmented nature of government in the region creates unique challenges for investors.
 Traders who want to dabble in this market have their work cut out for them, but there are significant rewards in store for those who can navigate these troubled waters.
 With a unique mix of emerging markets and advanced economies, stocks in Latin America could be a great way to diversify your portfolio.

 Let’s take a look at the Latin American Big 3, the countries with the region’s three largest economies: